Preetamk97/CPP-Notes/25_static-keyword.md

     static int count;
     // When a static data member is created, there is only a single copy of the data member which is shared between all the objects of the class.
     // At any instant, the value of 'static int count' variable will be same for every object within the Employee class.
-    // static member variables are not initialized inside the class but outside of it.
+    // static member variables are NOT ININTIALIZED INSIDE THE CLASS but outside of it.
+    // Default value of a static member variable is 0.

     int id;
     // If the data members are not static then every object has an individual copy of the data member and it is not shared.